 Executive Committee.
-Acts within the power and authority granted upon it by the Board and is called upon when the Board is not in session to exercise the powers of the latter in the management of the Company, except as specifically limited by the Board or the Company's By-Laws.
+Acts within the power and authority granted upon it by the Board and is called upon when the Board is not in session to exercise the powers of the latter in the management of the Company, except as specifically limited by the Board or by law.

 Audit and Risk Oversight Committee.
 Performs the functions of the Audit, Board Risk Oversight and Related Party Transactions Committees.
 Among others, it enhances the oversight capability of the Board over the Company's financial reporting, internal control system, internal and external audit process and compliance with applicable laws and regulations.
 It likewise has the responsibility to assist the Board in ensuring that there is an effective and integrated risk management process in place to guide the Board in arriving at well-informed decisions, having taken into consideration risks related to significant business activities, plans and opportunities.
-Also, it oversees the implementation of the system for identifying, monitoring, measuring, controlling and reporting related party transactions.
+Also, it oversees the implementation of the system for identifying, monitoring, measuring, controlling and reporting related-party transactions.

 Corporate Governance Committee.
 Assists the Board in the performance of its corporate governance responsibilities.
 Among others, it oversees the implementation of the corporate governance framework and periodically reviews the same to ensure that it remains appropriate.
-It also pre-screens and shortlists candidates for nomination to become a member of the Board in accordance with the qualifications and disqualifications for directors set out in the CG Manual and other applicable laws, rules and regulations, including issuances of the SEC.
+It also pre-screens and shortlists candidates for nomination to become a member of the Board in accordance with the qualifications and disqualifications for directors set out in the CG Manual.